astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * Melody: they don't wanna do bad things.
 * Anna: doesn't excuse them from entering my house.
 * Melody: they don't have any place to go.
 * Anna: there's orphanages.
 Nick: they're from the same place Amy & Trish are from.
+Anna: .....oh.
 * Anna: why me?
 Isn't Melody's caretaker really rich?
 * Melody: there's a problem with that cause I might have been designed to be a bad guy, I dunno if it's really safe to bring people where I live.
 * Anna looks at LH: You?
 Maybe?
 Enh.
 Melody: don't know who he really is, can't speak for him.